 Under the Companies Law, the disclosure requirements that apply to an office holder also apply to a controlling shareholder of a public company.
 See "- Audit Committee" for the general definition of "controlling shareholder" under the Companies Law.
-In connection with matters governing: (i) extraordinary transactions with a controlling shareholder or in which a controlling shareholder has a personal interest, (ii) certain private placements in which the controlling shareholder has a personal interest, (iii) certain transactions with a controlling shareholder or relative thereof with respect to services provided to or employment by the company, (iv) the terms of employment and compensation of the general manager, and (v) the terms of employment and compensation of office holders of the company when such terms deviate from the compensation policy previously approved by the company's shareholders, the definition of "controlling shareholder" also includes shareholders that hold 25% or more of the voting rights if no other shareholder owns more than 50% of the voting rights in the company (and the holdings of two or more shareholders which each have a personal interest in such matter will be aggregated for the purposes of determining such threshold).
+In connection with matters governing: (i) extraordinary transactions with a controlling shareholder or in which a controlling shareholder has a personal interest, (iii) certain private placements in which the controlling shareholder has a personal interest, (iii) certain transactions with a controlling shareholder or relative thereof with respect to services provided to or employment by the company, (iv) the terms of employment and compensation of the general manager, and (v) the terms of employment and compensation of office holders of the company when such terms deviate from the compensation policy previously approved by the company's shareholder, the definition of "controlling shareholder" also includes shareholder shareholders that hold 25% or more of the voting rights if no other shareholder owns more than 50% of the voting rights in the company (and the holdings of two or more shareholders which each have a personal interest in such matter will be aggregated for the purposes of determining such threshold).

 Under the Companies Law, extraordinary transactions with a controlling shareholder or in which a controlling shareholder has a personal interest, including a private placement in which a controlling shareholder has a personal interest, as well as transactions for the provision of services, whether directly or indirectly, by a controlling shareholder or his or her relative, or a company such controlling shareholder controls, require the approval of the audit committee, the board of directors and the shareholders, in that order.
-Transactions concerning the terms of engagement of a controlling shareholder or a component shareholder is relative, whether as an office holder or an employee, require the approval of the compensation committee, the board of directors and the shareholder approval must meet one of the following requirements:
+Transactions concerning the terms of engagement of a controlling shareholder or a controlling shareholder's relative, whether as an office holder or an employee, require the approval of the compensation committee, the board of directors and the shareholders, in that order.
+The shareholders, in that order.
+The shareholder approval must meet one of the following requirements:

-- at least a majority of the shares held by shareholders who have no personal interest in the transaction who are present and voting at the meeting must be voted in favor of approving the transaction, excluding abstentions; or - the shares voted by shareholders who have no personal interest in the transaction who are present and vote against the transaction represent no more than 2% of the voting rights in the company.
+- at least a majority of the shares held by shareholders who have no personal interest in the transaction who are present and voting at the meeting must be voted in favor of approving the transaction, excluding abstentions; or - · the shares voted by shareholders who have no personal interest in the transaction who are present and vote against the transaction represent no more than 2% of the voting rights in the company.

 If such transaction concerns the terms of office and employment of such controlling shareholder, in his capacity as an office holder or an employee of the company, such terms of office and employment approved by the compensation committee and board of directors shall be in accordance with the compensation policy of the company.
-Nonetheless, the compensation committee and the board of directors may, in special circumstances, approve terms of office and compensation of a controlling shareholder that do not comply with the company's compensation policy, provided that the compensation committee and, thereafter, the board of directors approve such terms, based on, among other things, the considerations and mandatory requirements with respect to a compensation policy set forth in the Companies Law.
+Nonetheless, the compensation committee and the board of directors may, in special circumstances, approve terms of office and employment do directors approve such terms, based on, among other things, the considerations and mandatory requirements with respect to a compensation policy set forth in the Companies Law.
 Following such approval by the compensation committee and board of directors, shareholder approval would be required by the special majority described above.